Minimal charts of type (3,3): Lenses and loops

 In our argument we often construct a chart $\Gamma$.
-On the construction of a chart $\Gamma$, for a white vertex $w$, among the three edges of $\Gamma_m$ containing $w$, if we have specified two edges and if the last edge of $\Gamma_m$ containing $w$ contains a black vertex (see Fig.~\ref{MarkVertex}(a) and (b)), then we remove the edge containing the black vertex and put a black dot at the center of the white vertex as shown in Fig.~\ref{MarkVertex}(c).
+On the construction of a chart $\Gamma$, for a white vertex $w$, if $w$ contains the two internal edges of label $m$ and one terminal edge of label $m$ (see Fig.~\ref{MarkVertex}(a) and (b)), then we remove the terminal edge and put a black dot at the center of the white vertex as shown in Fig.~\ref{MarkVertex}(c).